vojtatranta/samples/decorators-es7/read-write/README.md

  - [ ] Allow scoping of mutations, e.g. `@read('.main')`.
  - [ ] Allow strict mode (throw errors over warnings).
  - [ ] Write tests for all available properties.
+ - [ ] Ensure all read / write properties are accounted for.
  - [ ] Recovery for failed tasks in the schedule
  - [ ] Noop mode for DOMManager